4.6

 0

-The name of Los Marines has a curious history: during a visit by King Felipe II to the municipality, an inhabitant asked him why, being so powerful, he did not bring the sea to the town.
+The name Los Marines has a curious history: during a visit by King Felipe II to the municipality, an inhabitant asked him why, being so powerful, he didn't bring the sea to the town.
 The king's response was: "I will not bring the sea, but you will be sailors."
-Since then, all the young people of the town performed their military service in Marina Huelva.
+Since then, all the young men of the town performed their military service in the navy of Huelva.
 This picturesque municipality, surrounded by nature and beauty, is an ideal place to explore during a getaway to the Sierra de Huelva.
-Don't hesitate to visit Los Marines and enjoy its charm.
+Do not hesitate to visit Los Marines and enjoy its charm.

 5